wenjietseng/wjt-website-archived/experiments.md

 ### C.3 Body measurements
 Measure the following body dimensions, as shown in the figure (b).
-- arm span
+- arm span (the length from one end of an individual's arms (measured at the fingertips) to the other when raised parallel to the ground at shoulder height at a 90 degrees angle.)
-- arm length
+- arm length (from the shouder to the wrist)
-- index finger length
+- index finger length (from the MCP joint to the fingertip)

 <img src="https://wenjietseng.github.io/images/technique-body.jpg">

 After that, please maintain the posture in figure (a), then put on your headset then continue in VR.

+**Important!!** Please keep the posture in (a) throughout the whole study and interaction (except for the 1-to-1 hand tracking condition) !!
+Try to remember to have your elbows always be in contact with your upper body.

 ### C.4 Reposition yourself using thumb-pinky pinch
 After reposition, please enter your user number.
 The user number will be sent to you after you signed up the consent form.